Wrong Fire Extinguisher Selection in Indian Industries

 • No cooling effect

-Dry chemical powder is widely used because it is marketed as “multipurpose.”
+Dry chemical powder extinguishers are widely used as multipurpose units.

 However: